-Bonuses are paid pursuant to the Company's short-term incentive compensation and senior executive compensation plans.
-Under the incentive compensation plan, 5% of the amount by which the Company's consolidated earnings, as defined in the incentive compensation plan, for each fiscal year exceeds 10% of the invested capital and long-term debt at the beginning of such fiscal year is allocated to a bonus pool to be paid out to participating employees, including the executive officers.
+Bonuses are paid pursuant to the Company's short-term incentive compensation plan and the Senior Executive Plan.
+Under the incentive compensation plan, 5% of the amount by which the Company's consolidated earnings, as defined in the plan, for each fiscal year exceeds 10% of the invested capital and long-term debt at the beginning of such fiscal year is allocated to a bonus pool to be paid out to participating employees, including the executive officers.
 Awards in varying amounts may be made from the pool at the discretion of the Compensation Committee.
-Under the senior executive plan, awards may be made based on performance goals including a percentage of the bonus pool described above.
-Awards under the senior executive plan may only be reduced by the Compensation Committee.
+Under the Senior Executive Plan, awards may be made based on performance goals including a percentage of the bonus pool described above.
+Awards under the Senior Executive Plan may only be reduced by the Compensation Committee.